Photon-HDF5/photon-hdf5/docs/contributing.rst

 - **Sending feedback**: if you use or plan to use Photon-HDF5 and have any comment or suggestion, please send it!
-Even if you don't have any problem we would like to hear back about your use casse.
+Even if you don't have any problem we would like to hear back about your use case.
 For this topic please open an issue in the `documentation repository <https://github.com/Photon-Data/photon-hdf5>`__.

 - **Documentation contributions**: if you feel that some section of this document